movementkitchen/website/src/blog/postnatal-return-to-exercise/index.md

 The sport science seemed barely interested in studying women, even before postnatal injuries.

-> I was shocked to find out that only [4 - 13%](https://journals.humankinetics.com/view/journals/ijsnem/32/2/article-p114.xml) of sport medicine and science studies were focused on women, even though half of participants in athletic events nowadays, such as the Tokyo 2020 Olympics, would be female.
+> I was shocked to find out that only [4 - 13%](https://journals.humankinetics.com/view/journals/ijsnem/32/2/article-p114.xml) of sport medicine and science studies were focused on women.

+Even though half of participants in athletic events nowadays, such as the Tokyo 2020 Olympics, would be female.

 Traditionally, sport science studies have the “typical 70 kg man” as a reference participant, and the findings are by proxy applied to women.